 - Make a double batch - one for you and one to share.
 The recipe below is for a single batch, but easily doubles.

+Water or Milk?
 Many recipes call for water, I loved the 100% milk version we did, we even soaked the tapioca balls in milk - whole milk for that matter - again going after rich, creaminess.
 This version is so simple and creamy!

 Here's an old picture I came across while looking through the old slide carousels at my parent's house.
 I love this photo and suspect it was shot in the California redwoods circa 1979 or 1980 likely with the camera on a tripod and my dad's old Nikon - just a guess.
 That is my dad, me, my mom, and my sister Heather.

 Hope you enjoy the tapioca pudding.
-Also, before I sign off- here's another recipe my dad likes to make (and share):
+Also, before I sign off- here are a few other recipes my dad likes to make (and share):

 - My Dad's Garlic Bread recipe